Regent Power, LLC

 We tailor our installations to meet the needs of our clients, whether it be a police department, city, or corporate installation.
 They all have requirements and nuances that are different.
 Because we are a Smart City integrator, we take all clients’ concerns and wishes into consideration.
 Most gunshot detection clients want us to incorporate camera surveillance and license plate recognition into their solution.
 Others may want to upgrade old streetlights to energy-efficient LED Smart City lights with controls that give police and stakeholders the ability to brighten the lights around an entire area when events occur.
 One client wanted to brighten lights at the closing time of bars, which, statistically, is the time of day when crime seems to increase and peak.
 Our largest competitor has a dated “legacy technology” with a one-size-fits-all solution determined by a human interface (which takes precious time and threatens objectivity) with notoriously high false-positive rates.
 False positives cost first responders time and money.
 We have real-time alerts that are ~97% accurate

-vs. others that are lucky to get 80% accuracy.
+vs. others that are lucky to get 80%.

-EG: An Active Shooter Technology played a part in improving safety in local communities?
+EG: Has Active Shooter Technology played a part in improving safety in local communities?

 LJ: Our solutions with camera surveillance and license plate recognition are solving crimes and providing hard evidence.
 Often, law enforcement officers are searching for ever-evolving technologies to combat crime.
 License Plate Recognition (LPR) offers real-time alerts for license plates of interest.
 Car-jackings, stolen vehicles, suspects of criminal or terrorist activities, persons with outstanding warrants for arrest, or any number of factors will benefit from LPR.
 These systems capture the vehicle’s license plate image, convert, compare them to various databases, and send the police an alert within seconds, with camera footage, GPS, and vehicle direction.